drj1m/mlflowgo/README.md

 **Not sure which model to run?** - No problem

-`mlflowgo` can quickly identify and "battle" the top contenders to find the best solution.
-Consider the below code:
+`mlflowgo` can quickly identify and "battle" the top contenders to find the best solution, just drop the `pipeline` argument:

 ``` python
 iris = datasets.load_iris()